 Consultant, St Mary's Hospital, London

-Subspecialty SpR Sexual and Reproductive Health, Aberdeen
+Subspecialty SpR in Sexual and Reproductive Health, Aberdeen

 Professor SK Smith

-Principal to the Faculty of Medicine, UCL
+Principal to the Faculty of Medicine, University College London

-I chose Obstetrics and Gynaecology for two reasons.
-During my undergraduate time I enjoyed obstetrics and the opportunity to work with younger patients in a speciality which combined both medical and surgical activity was very rewarding.
-In addition, I was particularly interested in reproductive endocrinology which at the time was expanding rapidly (at a time before prolactin and in vitro fertilisation).
+I chose O&G for two reasons.
+During my undergraduate time I enjoyed obstetrics, and the opportunity to work with younger patients in a specialty that combined both medical and surgical activity was very rewarding.
+In addition, I was particularly interested in reproductive endocrinology, which at the time was expanding rapidly (at a time before prolactin and in vitro fertilisation).

-In practical terms, Gynaecology and Obstetrics helps people to realise their most fundamental desires with as much safety as possible.
+In practical terms, O&G helps people to realise their most fundamental desires with as much safety as possible.
 Seeing a baby being born, taking its first breaths and gazing at the world in amazement never fails to enthral.
 And being an obstetrician combines medicine, surgery, paediatrics, physiology and anatomy in a unique mix, offering a challenge to develop skills across the board.

 Specialist Registrar, University College Hospital, London

-As time's gone on, I have defined my interests more closely, but I still think it is fantastic that there are so many areas within the specialty that you can go into.
-I do think that your trainers and colleagues can make a massive difference to your experience as a trainee – I feel very lucky that right from the start I worked in units which despite the usual bureaucratic and political wrangles, created a positive atmosphere for learning, and that is what has kept me keen to this day.
+As time's gone on, I've defined my interests more closely, but I still think it's fantastic that there are so many areas within the specialty that you can go into.
+I do think that your trainers and colleagues can make a massive difference to your experience as a trainee – I feel very lucky that right from the start I worked in units that, despite the usual bureaucratic and political wrangles, created a positive atmosphere for learning, and that is what's kept me keen to this day.